 Distance cycled: 57km

-For breakfast we went to Crackerz Bakery, where we, once again, stocked up on some snacks for the ride – rum balls that tasted like they were pure rum and jam drops the size of our heads.
+For breakfast, we went to Crackerz Bakery, where we once again stocked up on snacks for the ride – rum balls that tasted like pure rum and jam drops the size of our heads.

 Although it wasn’t the longest day in the saddle, it was definitely one of the most exhausting – pushing your loaded bike through thick mud is exceptionally hard!

-For this part of the track I recommend packing more water than you’d expect – it’s surprisingly exposed to the sun, and with the amount of energy you’ll exert, you’ll need to keep hydrated and snacked up.
+For this part of the track, I recommend packing more water than you’d expect – it’s surprisingly exposed to the sun, and with the amount of energy you exert, you need to hydrate and snack up.

-Making it out reasonably intact (this leg we experienced the only real mechanical issue of the trip, with a derailleur getting bent), we cruised past flocks of sheep with adorably fresh lambs, and into town.
+Making it out reasonably intact (we experienced the only real mechanical issue of the trip, with a derailleur getting bent), we cruised past flocks of sheep with adorably fresh lambs and into town.

-No chicken parmi for dinner tonight.
-Instead it was the T-Bone, and that monster was demolished.
+No chicken parmi for dinner this night.
+Instead, it was the T-Bone, and that monster was demolished.

 Day 4 – Ballimore to Dubbo